 Photos by: Sanmari Marais

-It’s been over a week since I saw Freedom at State Theatre and I still catch myself breaking out in song or emulating some of the dance moves from the production.
-Not since Sarafina, has a musical moved me so much that I wanted to jump in to dance and sing with the cast.
-Witnessing it in a room full of students from the National School of Arts, it seemed like the Sarafina era had been recreated for them with Freedom.
+It’s been over a week since I saw Freedom at State Theatre, and I still catch myself breaking out in song or emulating some of the dance moves from the production.
+Not since Sarafina, has a musical moved me so much that I wanted to jump in to dance and sing along with the cast.

 Bonafide Billie is the musical director and one of the main actors in the story.
-Apart from creating haunting music for the production, he also gives a sterling performance that bewitches many.
+Apart from creating haunting music for the production, he also gives a sterling performance.
 The singer, songwriter, rapper and producer has worked with rappers like Priddy Ugly and features on Chad Da Don’s single Korobela, which is one of the favourite numbers on Freedom.

 Blacklight: How did it feel to play in front of young students, who might be faced with the same predicament that you address with the production?

 B: My responsibility is to minister – shed light.
 Our generation has the responsibility to tell the uncensored truth because we are not afraid.
 I step on that stage to do exactly that, to tell the truth, our truth.

-B: The big part in this production is the story of Phindile (played by Simphiwe Ndlovu) and how she carries such a big responsibility but at the same time she is still human, vulnerable and has feelings.
-Her challenges rise and you would think she will fall but she rises too.
+B: The big part of this production is the story of Phindile (played by Simphiwe Ndlovu) and how she carries such a big responsibility as an activist, while at the same time, she is still human, vulnerable and has feelings.
+Her challenges arise and you would think she will fall but she rises, too.
 For me that is profound.
 That depicts the struggle of our mothers, sisters and aunts and how they manage to rise on a daily basis.

 B: That’s very difficult to answer because I can be quite a perfectionist.
 Sometimes I feel like I will never reach that place.
 What’s beautiful is when the music ministers back to me, when it does that instead of me uttering out, that’s a moment.
-I write and people receive but I seldomly receive, but when I get those precious moments when it touches me then I know I created something.
-I have also learned that you can’t over perfect something and so the simple answer is when it “minsters back to me”.
+I write and people receive but I seldomly receive.
+When I get those precious moments when it touches me then I know I created something.
+I have also learned that you can’t over perfect something, and so the simple answer is, “When it minsters back to me.”

 B: It’s raw, it’s new age, its cutting edge.
 We are baring our lives on stage and the emotions and the experiences are real, there is no cut.
 On television it’s usually too worked out and here we have just one moment to tell the story.